mjwgeek/Services-Monitor-Dashboard/README.md

 ## License
+© 2025 Michael Webb (WG5EEK).
-This project is licensed under a custom **No Modification / No Redistribution** license.
+Licensed under a **No Modification / No Redistribution** license.
-You may use the software for personal or internal purposes only.
+Use is permitted only for personal, non-commercial purposes.
-Modification, republishing, or commercial use is strictly prohibited.
+Modification, re-release, AI training, or redistribution are strictly prohibited.
-See [LICENSE](LICENSE) for full details.
+See [LICENSE](LICENSE) for full legal terms and enforcement rights.